the-technat/core/README.md

 As an engineer who has been born into the cloud-native world, I grew up with "Everything as code" is the way to do it.
 So that's why I try here in this repo, to define common infrastructure things like Github Repos, AWS IAM resources, DNS records and more in code.

-This approach allows me to define 90% of the core stuff as code.
+This approach allows me to define 90% of everything as code.

 ## The 10%

 A golden rule is to automate 90% and write a runbook for the other 10% as the effort to automate these 10% is unreasonable.
 So this is the runbook for the 10%.

+### Terraform Cloud - TFC

+Sign-up: using HCP and then using Github

+Credentials: API Token without expiration on the user-scope (covers all orgs)

+The organization `technat` is created manually with the default project beeing "core".
+A Github App was installed on my user to allow Terraform Cloud access to my repositories.
+Every subsequent service in this list has a dedicated workspace in the mentioned "core" project, of course created manually.

 ### Tailscale